 NEWS: New Aeronautics Design Challenge for 2016-2017

-The Aeronautics Research Mission Directorate will offer a university Aeronautics Design Challenge in two technical areas for the academic year 2016-2017.
+The Aeronautics Research Mission Directorate offers a US only university Aeronautics Design Challenge in two technical areas for the academic year 2016-2017.

 The full announcements are available here https://aero.larc.nasa.gov/university-contest/